Overview

 Ultrafiltration

-High hydrostatic pressure forces water and small molecules out of glomerulus into Bowman’s capsule forming glomerular filtrate.
-Blood cells and proteins cannot pass through and remain in the bloodstream
+High hydrostatic pressure forces water and small molecules out of the glomerulus into Bowman’s capsule, forming glomerular filtrate.
+Blood cells and proteins cannot pass through and remain in the bloodstream.

 How is a high hydrostatic pressure maintained?

-- The diameter of afferent arteriole (the arteriole that takes blood into the glomerulus) is greater than the efferent arteriole (takes filtered blood towards the capillaries) this results in the blood in the glomerulus being under high hydrostatic pressure.
+• The diameter of the afferent arteriole (the arteriole that takes blood into the glomerulus) is greater than that of the efferent arteriole (which takes filtered blood towards the capillaries).
+This results in the blood in the glomerulus being under high hydrostatic pressure.

 Glomerular Capillary Walls